-Her hand was burning as she threw open the front doors of Sidhe Towers.
+Her hand burned as she threw open the front doors of Sidhe Towers.
+Looking back, Sam spied the shadows skittering across the alley along the far side of the street.

 Closing the doors, she could see the eyes of three seekers, fixed directly on her now.